 Location

-Search engines strive to deliver results that are particular to a given place, especially for queries with a local purpose, such as “pet stores near me.”
+Search engines strive to deliver particular results to a given place, especially for queries with a local purpose, such as “pet stores near me.”
 To comprehend the search’s geographic context, they consider the user’s IP address, GPS data, or other location markers.

 Language